 Breeding the Moonlight Gourami

-The Moonlight Gourami is an egg layer that builds a bubble nest as most Labyrinth fish do.
+The moonlight gourami is an egg layer that builds a bubble nest as do most labyrinth fish.
 Breeding of this fish is both easy and interesting.
-They should be provided a separate breeding tank, as other fish consider eggs and small babies (fry) a tasty snack.
+Provide a separate breeding tank, as other fish will consider these eggs and small babies (fry) a tasty snack.

-The ideal breeding tank has very soft water that has been reduced to a depth of about six inches. pH should be slightly acidic, and the temperature should be raised to at least 80 degrees over a period of several days to trigger spawning.
+The ideal breeding tank has very soft water that has been reduced to a depth of about six inches.
+The pH should be slightly acidic, and the temperature should be raised to at least 80 Fahrenheit over a period of several days to trigger spawning.
 Use dark gravel and provide plenty of floating plants for building the bubble nest.
-Feeding the breeding pair live foods before attempting the breed them will increase your chances of success.
+Feeding the breeding pair live foods before attempting to breed them will increase your chances of success.

 The male begins the spawning process by carefully preparing a bubble nest.
 He then begins to court the female under it.
 This courtship dance is a fascinating display that should not be missed.
-Spawning culminates in the male wrapping himself around the female.
-While in this embrace the male turns the female onto her back, which triggers her to release eggs.
-Up to 2000 eggs may be laid during the spawning, which the male fertilizes as they float up to the nest.
+Spawning culminates in the male wrapping itself around the female.
+While in this embrace, the male turns the female onto her back, which triggers her to release eggs.
+Up to 2,000 eggs may be laid during the spawning, which the male fertilizes as they float up to the nest.
 In the safety of the bubble nest, the eggs incubate for two to three days before hatching.

-Once the eggs hatch, the fry must be fed very fine foods several times daily.
-Most losses of fry are due to lack of adequate food or low water temperature.
+Once the eggs hatch, the fry must be fed very tiny foods several times daily.
+Most losses of fry are due to a lack of adequate food or too low water temperature.
 Live foods such as daphnia, artemia, and rotifers, are ideal.
-However very finely chopped lettuce, banana skins, and finely ground flake food can be used to feed the young (and are usually easier to find).
-Keep the water temp in the low to mid 80's while the fry (tiny juveniles) are growing.
+However, very finely chopped lettuce, banana skins, and finely ground flake food can be used to feed the young (and are usually easier to find).
+Keep the water temperature in the low to mid-80's while the fry (tiny juveniles) are growing.